docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 Select **Generate** to create and download the zip file for this project.

-For this demonstration, we’ve paired Maven build automation with Java, a Spring Web dependency, and Java 21 for our metadata.
+For this demonstration, you’ve paired Maven build automation with Java, a Spring Web dependency, and Java 21 for your metadata.

 3. Navigate the project structure.
 Once you unzip the file, you'll see the following project directory structure: